 This post contains affiliate links (you can read my full disclosure here).

-If you’re a credentialed professional and you’ve decided you should have a newsletter for your small business, you’ve probably noticed that people use the terms “newsletter” and “email marketing” somewhat interchangeably.
+If you’re a credentialed professional and you’ve decided you should have a newsletter for your small business, you might’ve noticed that people use the terms “newsletter” and “email marketing” interchangeably.
+And in many ways, the two concepts very much overlap.

 What is email marketing?

-I define email marketing as educational and/or promotional email messages sent via an email service provider or newsletter platform to a group of people who have opted in, or given you permission to receive those emails.
+I define email marketing as educational and/or promotional email messages sent via an email marketing platform or newsletter platform to a group of people who have consented to receiving those emails.
 They can also revoke that permission at any time.

 A few other definitions that I find helpful in thinking about email marketing include Josh Spector’s definition of it being a “value delivery tool”, or Yuval Ackerman defines it as “relationship-building channel.”
 I also look at it as a visibility and trust-building tool.